dpetrouk/tornado-electron-test/README.md

 `npm start`

-You will find there displayed data from the running server.
+You will find there displayed data that was fetched from the running server.